aarron-lee/LegionGoRefreshRate/README.md

 However, this means you **cannot** dock the device to a TV/Monitor on 144Hz

-The only way to dock is to go back to 60Hz first.
+The only way to dock to a TV/Monitor is to go back to 60Hz first.

-When switching between 60Hz and 144Hz, all your open games will be closes, and Steam will restart.
+When switching between 60Hz and 144Hz, all your open games will be closed, and Steam will restart.

 Make sure you save your data first before swapping refresh rates!